Steps to Becoming a Nurse Practitioner

 Are you ready to take the next step to become a nurse practitioner?
 At Goshen College, our master’s program will help you focus on providing even better service, care and understanding to your patients, so you can advance your nursing career.

-Applications are being accepted through spring for fall 2022 admission.
+Applications are being accepted now for fall admission.

 Complete the graduate program application online.